 For those that don’t know there is a group of people that have been riding out of London to a coastal resort most months of the year, aside from the deepest darkest winter ones, for maybe ten years now.
 I forget when they first started, as I wasn’t on the first couple.
-A very good friend of mine told me about them and their leader, Simon, who is a character and a half I can tell you.
+A very good friend of mine told me about them and their leader, Simon.
 I think it was sometime in 2008, or maybe 2009.
-Simon has done a lot more in his life than the Friday Night Rides, but they remain the bit in which I was most involved over the next few years.

-So, back to the FNRttC.
-Well, yes, my good mate took me along, introduced me to Simon, the leader and a few other people and so it started.
-Although Simon ran them every month, from March to November, I was never able to make them all.
+Although Simon ran these rides every month, from March to November, I was never able to make them all.
 Pressures of work, family, all that stuff.
 But I did a fair few over the following years.

 There is something special about riding at night.
 Main roads through dull, urban areas, normally choked with motors are transformed into ribbons of light snaking through empty streets, with just the occasional raucous group tumbling out of pubs and night clubs, calling after you as you stream past.
 You can own roads on which you would usually struggle to claim your little scrap of space.